Ecoworks International Senior Professional Team

 EWI Board of Directors

-Marie-Florence Estimé is an economist and worked for over thirty years in senior posts at the prestigious Organization for Economic Co-operation and Development (OECD), Paris France.
+Marie-Florence Estimé is an economist and held for over thirty years senior posts at the prestigious Organization for Economic Co-operation and Development (OECD), Paris France.
 Her most senior post was Deputy Director of the Center for Entrepreneurship, SMEs and Local Development.
-The OECD is a 50-year old organization that provides a forum to 35 member countries to understand what drives economic growth and social and environmental change.
+The OECD is a 50-year old organization that provides a forum to 35 member-countries to understand what drives economic growth and social and environmental change.
 It provides data, analysis and projections to help countries define their strategies, policies and practical implementation.
 The scope of OECD’s work ranges from agriculture to taxation and social well-being.
-Ms. Estimé is the daughter of President Dumarsais Estimé, one of the most respected presidents in the history of modern Haiti.
+Ms. Estimé is the daughter of President Dumarsais Estimé, one of the most respected presidents in the history of Haiti.

 Charles Frajlich is an entrepreneur in the textile industry and resides in Paris, France

 Véronique Leclercq is an entrepreneur and experienced business, product and brand developer in various industries.
 She has managed real estate development and asset acquisition, and led licensing and purchase agreements with technology companies in the payment industry.
 She has worked at Visa International, London and Miami; Master Card, London; The Financial Times, London and private clients and family holding companies in Monaco.
 She resides in Monaco.

 Ms. Leclercq has volunteered at EWI since 2010 and has been a staunch supporter of our work.
 She joined EWI’s Board of Directors in December 2016.

 Henryka Manès, (See Above)